What is Leondrino?

 What is an ICO in the context of Leondrino?

 An Initial Coin Offering (ICO) in the context of Leondrino is the introduction of token class C. It means Leondrino tokens switch from token class D to token class C and from now on are called Leondrino Coins.

-During this phase, the token price (price per coin) is determined by the brand company in consultation with Leondrino Exchange, and may be raised several times during this phase, based on pre-defined parameters communicated to the buyers, to bring the tokens at an adequate price level in coordination with the development of the degree of use of the coins for purchases of goods and services of the associated brand.
+During this phase, the token price (price per coin) is determined by the brand company in consultation with Leondrino, and may be raised several times during this phase, based on pre-defined parameters communicated to the buyers, to bring the tokens at an adequate price level in coordination with the development of the degree of use of the coins for purchases of goods and services of the associated brand.

 What is an ILO?

 An Initial Public Leondrino Offering (ILO) is the start of public trading of a brand’s Leondrino currency.
 Additional issuances of Leondrino will be called Follow-On Leondrino Offerings (FOLO).

 From now on, tokens of token class A (the highest token class in the Leondrino Lifecycle) can be traded publicly as fully tradable currencies at authorized public exchanges.

 All branded Leondrino Currencies are classified with a Token Class within the Leondrino Lifecycle.
 The token classes range from Token Class E (higly speculative; limited functionality) to Token Class A (low risk; fully public tradable alternative asset).